Commercial Truck Insurance - What You Need to Know

 Guaranteed Asset Protection (GAP) Insurance

-GAP is a two-party agreement between the customer and the lender to waive either a portion or all of the debt remaining on your finance contract after the total loss of vehicle collateral, once all insurance settlements are paid.
-The negative balance between your primary insurer and the balance owing on your loan will be taken care of by a GAP Plan.
-This gap is all too often a result of high depreciation of your vehicle in the first years of ownership and minimal down payment.
+GAP is a two-party agreement between the customer and the lender to waive either a portion or all of the debt remaining on your finance contract after the total loss of vehicle collateral once all insurance settlements are paid.
+A GAP plan will take care of the negative balance between your primary insurer and the balance owing on your loan.
+This gap is all too often a result of high vehicle depreciation in the first years of ownership and minimal down payment.

 Business Owner's Policy (BOP)

-BOP Insurance is a package policy consisting of both business liability insurance and property insurance.
+BOP Insurance is a package policy consisting of business liability insurance and property insurance.
 Coverage generally includes business interruption, property damage, and business liability.
-Typically, and business owner can save money when purchasing these coverages as a package over purchasing each policy separately.
+Typically, business owners can save money when purchasing these coverages as a package over purchasing each policy separately.

 In addition to these, there are other options available that will allow you to customize your policy to protect both your personal and business assets from catastrophic loss.